cyverse-archive/metadactyl-clj/README.markdown

 The most useful configuration change here is to enable debugging for iPlant classes, which can be done by uncommenting two lines.
-In rare cases, it may be helpful to enable debugging in Metadactyl and iPlant Clojure Commons.
-Most of the logic in Metadactyl is implemented in Java classes that are underneath the org.iplantc package, however, so enabling debugging for those classes will be the most helpful.
+In rare cases, it may be helpful to enable debugging in metadactyl-clj and iPlant Clojure Commons.
+Most of the logic in metadactyl-clj is implemented in Java classes that are underneath the org.iplantc package, however, so enabling debugging for those classes will be the most helpful.

 See the [log4j documentation](http://logging.apache.org/log4j/1.2/manual.html)
 for additional logging configuration instructions.

 ## Services

-Of course, the primary reason for the existence of Metadactyl is to act as a platform for hosting services.
-Metadactyl services are defined using Compojure, a framework for creating web services in Clojure.
+Of course, the primary reason for the existence of metadactyl-clj is to act as a platform for hosting services.  metadactyl-clj services are defined using Compojure, a framework for creating web services in Clojure.
 Each service matches a specific HTTP method and URL pattern, which causes one or more function calls to be performed.
 The services themselves are defined in the file `core.clj` and, in most cases, the functions that actually implement the services are defined in the file `metadactyl.clj`.

 ### Security

-Several services in Metadactyl require user authentication, which is managed by CAS service tickets that are passed to the service in the `proxyToken` query parameter.
+Several services in metadactyl-clj require user authentication, which is managed by CAS service tickets that are passed to the service in the `proxyToken` query parameter.
 For example, the first service that the Discovery Environment hits when a user logs in is the bootstrap service, which does require user authentication.
 This service can be accessed using the URL,